tik-tik~ tik-tik~

 ?Um… Ma...?
 Ma…gic..."

-"Lets see, their should be something here."
+"Lets see, there should be something here."

-Little Yan grabbed her hand, and Valentina led her up the stairs that rose through three levels.
-As they climbed, the wooden railing curved around the floor's edge, where a long desk of metal and wood wrapped around the space, lined with computers separated only by distance, not walls.
+As they climbed, the wooden railing curved around the edge of the floor, where a long desk of metal and wood wrapped around the space, lined with computers separated only by distance, not walls.

-Valentina followed the interior map on her bracelet, noting the platforms where their books were listed.
-The upper floors hung from the ceiling, held up by catwalks of metal and opaque tempered glass.
-Some became platforms lined with leather seats, others held shelves, and a few purely as quiet spaces to decompress.
+The upper floors hung from the ceiling, supported by catwalks of metal and opaque tempered glass.
+Some opened into platforms lined with leather seats, others held shelves, and a few existed purely as quiet spaces to decompress.

 "Do you know…"